Alex-Sa-Ms/A3M-Messaging_Middleware_With_EO/Tese/Tese/Concepcao do MOM (A3M)/Concepcao de sockets/Concepcao de mecanismo de poll.md

 In this section, we will delve into the specifics of how this polling mechanism works, its architecture and the process that led to its development.
 # Architecture
 The provided polling mechanism is a simplification and adaptation of two system calls: `poll()` and `epoll()`. (*include citation to the GitHub and pages of the manual*) For occasional polling or when the targets of the operation change frequently, the user may use `Poller.poll()`, which is analogous to the Linux kernel's `poll()`.
 If the polling targets remain relatively constant, opting for the mechanism inspired in `epoll()` is the most efficient option.
-In this case, a Poller instance is created through `Poller.create()`, the objects of interest are registered using `add()`, and the `await()` method is invoked to retrieve the available events.
+In this case, a Poller instance is created through `Poller.create()`, the objects of interest are registered using `add()`, and the `await()` method is invoked to wait and retrieve available events.

 ## Foundational Components
 The following components are the cornerstone of the polling mechanism, providing the necessary structures and functionality to implement the functionalities of the `poll()` and `epoll()` adaptations.
 While these components are not the most important parts, they play a crucial role in providing an efficient and reliable polling mechanism.